leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_servers.md

 ###  Servers

 The next subsections describe the settings present in the controls group servers.
 Both of them are set up identically, since they are part of the same cluster.
-To append new hosts to the cluster, the subsections related to GlusterFS (or Ceph) and [[CON:Sirius_control_system_servers#Docker|Docker Swarm]] should be followed.
+To append new hosts to the cluster, the subsections related to GlusterFS (or Ceph) and [Docker Swarm](/Machine/Groups/CON/sirius_cs_servers#dockerswarm) should be followed.

 <br>